juancarlosjr97/react-firebase-playground/README.md

 Due to an [open issue][10] on GitHub with Firebase GitHub Actions, the file created by the firebase setup on the `./.github/workflows` must be updated manually.

 The `firebase-hosting-pull-request.yml` needs to be added the following permissions, after the workflow configuration.
+Check it has the below permissions, and if not update them:

 ```yaml
 permissions: